Remembering Captain Phil Harris. His wiki, bio, net worth, wife, and kids.

 When Philip began crab fishing fresh out of high school, he joined a crab boat as an unpaid deckhand.
 Over the years, Philip proved his worth and by 21 had already earned his captain badges.
 At 21, Philip was one of the youngest crab fishing boat captains on the Bering Sea.

 Having finally earned his captain’s badge, Philip started as the captain of The Cornelia Marie.
-In the years that followed, the discovery channel came knocking with an idea of a reality TV series with Philip in the center.
+In the years that followed, the Discovery Channel came knocking with the idea of a reality TV series with Philip in the center.

 Deadliest Catch: